Taste of Italy Cookies

 Pignoli (Pine Nut) Cookies with Orange and Rosemary

 As indicated by the last couple of recipes here in Mai Tai Tracy’s Kitchen, our recent trip to Italy has inspired me to cook Italian!
-My absolute favorite cookie on our first trip to Italy in 2001 were the pignoli (pine nut) cookies we had in Siena.
+My absolute favorite cookie on our first trip to Italy in 2001 was the pignoli (pine nut) cookies we had in Siena.

 I could live on those cookies, but I had forgotten about them over the years until I tasted them again at our B&B in Orta San Giulio.

 Upon returning home, I came across a recipe in the 2009 issue of Better Homes & Gardens Ultimate Italian that was ridiculously easy with only four ingredients.
 The recipe reminds me of my favorite Almond Tart (torta della mamma) recipe as it is made with almond paste.